 update raspberry pi os to the latest version

-How to Upgrade Raspberry Pi OS to the Latest Version (2023)
+Upgrade Raspberry Pi OS to the Latest Version (2024)

-Raspberry Pi OS is based on Debian and follows its versions.
-The latest Raspberry Pi OS version available for download is currently “Bullseye”, based on Debian 10.
-If you’re behind and need to update your Raspberry Pi OS or want to try the next version (“Bookworm” e.g. Debian 12), you are in the right place.
+Raspberry Pi OS is based on Debian and follows its versions, usually with some time lag between the two.
+The latest Raspberry Pi OS version available for download is currently “Bullseye”, based on Debian 11, but it’s already possible to try the one based on Debian 12 (aka “Bookworm”).
+Whether you don’t have Bullseye yet or want to try the beta version, you are in the right place.

-In this tutorial, I’ll show you how to upgrade your system by editing the file and installing all of the new packages.
+In this tutorial, I’ll show you how to upgrade your system by editing the APT configuration file and installing all the new packages.

 If you’re looking to quickly progress on Raspberry Pi, you can check out my e-book here.
 It’s a 30-day challenge where you learn one new thing every day until you become a Raspberry Pi expert.
 The first third of the book teaches you the basics, but the following chapters include projects you can try on your own.